Madsn/django-rest-framework-seed/README.md

         - It would be a great idea to create a requirements.txt file to document your south, django, and djangorestframework versions

+        - if you are Max OS X user and need to setup nodejs, read: http://shapeshed.com/setting-up-nodejs-and-npm-on-mac-osx/ and remmber, that you will run node scripts/web-server.js